123researcher/object_detection-using-tensorflow-and-reactjs/README.md

  COCO-SSD default's feature extractor is lite_mobilenet_v2, an extractor based on the MobileNet architecture.
 ## Labeling Data
-With all the pictures gathered, we come to the next step — labeling the data.
  Labeling is the process of drawing bounding boxes around the desired objects.
 LabelImg is a great tool for creating an object detection dataset.
 LabelImg supports two formats, PascalVOC and Yolo.

  ## create a React web app for object_detection